lplotni/testing-frameworks/README.md

 # testing-jvm-frameworks
 Let's compare jvm frameworks 🎉💻

-The idea is pretty simple: How does the same simple service that is able to consume a message from a queue and expose some information via an HTTP endpoint looks like in different popular jvm frameworks/libs.
-And how do those services compare based on:
+**The idea is pretty simple:**

+_How does the same simple service that is able to consume a message from a queue and expose some information via an HTTP endpoint looks like in different popular jvm frameworks/libs.
+And how do those services compare based on:_

-* startup time
+* _startup time_
-* size of the artifact
+* _size of the artifact_
-* memory footprint
+* _memory footprint_
+* _personal take on the codebase feel_

+## Playground domain
+Each service uses a fictional domain consuming bookings over a queue and stores it in memory providing certain statistics for those bookings over HTTP.

-## Numbers based on following local setup
+## Local setup used to measure
 ### Local java version
 ```
  ~/repos/testing-jvm-frameworks > java --version